- Hits: 348

 Washington Report on Middle East Affairs, November 2007, pages 30-32

 Kach’s U.S. Representatives Continue to Solicit Funds for Banned Terrorist Group

 Michael Guzofsky, a.k.a.
 Yekutiel Ben Ya’acov, maintains the Web site for the bannedVoice of Judea, which the State Department has designated a foreign terrorist organization (Staff photo P. Pasquini).

 ACCORDING TO Israeli Army Radio, the banned right-wing terrorist group Kach is petitioning Israel’s High Court of Justice to reinstate its status as a legal political party, thereby allowing its members to run for the Knesset.
 This follows on the heels of a 2006 decision by the U.S. Court of Appeals denying Kach’s request to have its 2003 redesignation as a foreign terrorist organization (FTO) overturned (see Jan./Feb.
-2007 Washington Report, p.
+2007 Washington Report on Middle East Affairs, p.
 19).
 Kach apparently is betting that, if Israel revokes its terrorist designation, the U.S. will soon follow suit.

 Ironically, while Kach’s eventual legal status may in fact be determined in Israel, the bulk of its support continues to flow from the United States.
 Kach’s U.S. supporters, in fact, are the lifeline that keeps the movement an active threat to any future peace between Israelis and Palestinians in the occupied territories.